 - Will Steger's Expert Biography - Read the full bio here (PDF 5.1 MB)

 Will Steger's Short Biography - Read the short bio here (PDF 92 KB)

 - Will Steger is a recognized authority for the Polar Regions, including their environmental issues, and is an eyewitness to the effects of climate change.
 He has spent more than 45 years traveling through the Arctic regions, advocating for the Earth’s preservation and advising about permanent solutions to our climate crisis.
 Steger is a witness to the diverse and harmful effects of climate change to indigenous cultures, wildlife habitat and Arctic topography

-- Steger Wilderness Center for Innovation and Leadership, Ely MN - Read more about the Center here
+- Steger Wilderness Center, Ely MN - Read more about the Center here

-Located in the Northwoods of Ely, Minnesota close to the Boundary Waters Canoe Area Wilderness, the Steger Wilderness Center for Innovation and Leadership has been the base camp for several historic expeditions and is now an integral part of the Will Steger Foundation’s programming.
+Located in the Northwoods of Ely, Minnesota close to the Boundary Waters Canoe Area Wilderness, the Steger Wilderness Center has been the base camp for several historic expeditions and is now an integral part of the Will Steger Foundation’s programming.

 - Will Steger Expedition Journals - www.willsteger.com

 Will Steger's Expedition Journals that showcase his years of exploration.